Fighting Gravity (band): Awards and accolades

-Fighting Gravity has sold more than 300,000 albums and performed before more than one million people in the United States and abroad, including locales such as Tokyo and Honduras, and has performed two USO tours overseas for United States troops.
-Fighting Gravity is supported by 25,000 email subscribers and 1,500 street team members.
+Fighting Gravity has sold more than 800,000 albums of their 11 releases and performed before millions of people in the United States and abroad, including many foreign counties all over the world such as Tokyo, Japan and Honduras, and performed several USO tours overseas for United States troops.
+Fighting Gravity was supported by over 150,000 email subscribers and 1,500 street team members that helped promote the band all over the US.